Danny Crow: Career

-On 21 May 2010, with his Cambridge contract having expired, Crow signed for Luton Town, joining up with former "U"'s teammate Dan Gleeson.
+On 21 May 2010, with his Cambridge contract having expired, Crow signed for Luton Town, joining up with former Cambridge teammate Dan Gleeson.

 Crow scored his first goal for the club on 28 September 2010 against Mansfield Town, despite missing a penalty earlier in the game.
 He then went on to score four goals in four days in mid-October; two against Eastbourne Borough and two more against Forest Green Rovers.
 Two further goals later in the month against St Albans City in the FA Cup and Bath City in the league led to Crow being named Conference Premier Player of the Month for October.

 After two injury-interrupted seasons, playing in 68 games and scoring 17 goals, Crow was released by Luton in May 2012 after his contract expired.

 In June 2012 Crow signed for Newport County, signing a one-year contract.
 In the 2012–13 season he was part of the Newport team that finished third in the league, reaching the Conference Premier play-offs.
 Newport County won the playoff final versus Wrexham at Wembley Stadium 2–0 to return to the Football League after a 25-year absence with promotion to Football League Two.

-Crow scored the first two goals in the League Cup 1st round at Brighton on 6 August 2013 in Newport's 3–1 win.
+Crow scored the first two goals in the League Cup first round at Brighton on 6 August 2013 in Newport's 3–1 win.

 He was released by Newport county on 15 January 2015 and on the same day signed a contract with Lowestoft Town.
 Whilst playing he also began coaching the club's Conference Youth Alliance team.
 However, his contract was terminated in 2016.

-On 10 January 2017, he signed for Isthmian League side AFC Sudbury where he made his debut from the bench in a 3–0 win over Metropolitan Police.
+On 10 January 2017, he signed for Isthmian League side AFC Sudbury, where he made his debut from the bench in a 3–0 win over Metropolitan Police.

 Coaching career

 Crow holds a UEFA A coaching licence.
 He started his coaching career with Lowestoft where he worked as a player/coach.
 However, he was sacked in November 2016 due to a serious breach of contract involving recruiting players from Lowestoft's academy and reserve team to join his company Road2Pro.
 Crow appealed the decision to the Ryman League and The FA but was unsuccessful.

 On 14 May 2022, it was announced that he had been appointed manager of Harleston Town.
 Prior to his appointment, Crow had been working as a scout at Leyton Orient.
+Crow left Harleston on 27 October 2024.

+On 9 December 2024, Crow joined Isthmian League North side Wroxham as assistant manager.